son-n-pham/Web-App-With-ASP.NET/README.md

   - Formally: .NET is an open source developer platform, created by Microsoft, for building various application types with several programming languages such as C#, F#, Visual C++ or Visual Basic
   - Informally: .NET is platform using C#

-### Why is .NET including?
+### What is .NET including?
 It is including a bunch of programs that:
-- Compile C# code into intruction for computer to understand
+- Compile C# code into instruction for computer to understand
 - Provide tools to build software such tools for printing text to the screen and finding the current time
 - Define a set of data types, ie. text, numbers, dates, ..., to conveniently store info in program